Janeway takes the idea of confronting herself literally. |

 GOODBYE, MR. PILLER

-Season Two of Voyager is noteworthy for marking the end of Michael Piller's regular association with Star Trek.
-Part Two of Basics is his final Voyager script.
-His only writing credit for the franchise after this was the movie, Star Trek: Insurrection.
+Season Two of Voyager marks the end of Michael Piller's regular association with Star Trek.
+Part Two of Basics is his final Voyager script, with his only writing credit for the franchise after this being the movie, Star Trek: Insurrection.

 Given how good Piller's work was for TNG and DS9, I wish I could feel sorry that his contribution ends here.
-But I can't... because his Voyager work simply isn't of the same standard as his work for the other shows.
-The only Piller script of Season Two that has the resonance of his very best work is Death Wish - a story that is all about Q, with this series' regulars little more than plot devices.
+But I can't... because his Voyager work isn't of the same standard.
+The only Piller script of Season Two that has the resonance of his best scripts is Death Wish - a story that is all about Q, with this series' regulars little more than plot devices.

-I think it's understandable, and I say this with enormous respect for his role in making TNG into a genuinely good series.
-But I think Piller had already given Star Trek everything he had to give, and I doubt this show will truly be the poorer for his exit.
+I retain enormous respect for Piller's role in making TNG into a genuinely good series.
+But I think he had already given Star Trek everything he had, and I doubt that Voyager will be much the poorer for his exit.
 Honestly, if it gets much poorer, I'm unlikely to still be watching come the end of the journey.

 SEASON THREE WISHLIST